acloudcenter/node-webrtc-transcription-bot/README.md

 ## Integration with Transcription Services

-The bot outputs audio chunks that can be sent to various transcription services:
+The bot outputs audio chunks that can be sent to OpenAI RealTimeAPI.
+Other services to test in the future.

-- Google Speech-to-Text
-- Azure Speech Services
-- AWS Transcribe
-- OpenAI Whisper
+- OpenAI Realtime API
-- Custom STT solutions

 Example integration point in `AudioProcessor.js`:
 ```javascript